Lycée Français de Madrid

 Lycée Français de Madrid (LFM, Liceo Francés de Madrid) is a French international school in Madrid, Spain.
-It serves levels maternelle (preschool) until lycée (senior high school).
+It serves levels maternelle (preschool) through lycée (senior high school).
 It is directly operated by the Agency for French Education Abroad.
 It has two campuses: the Conde de Orgaz in Hortaleza, northeast Madrid and Saint-Exupéry in La Moraleja, Alcobendas.
 As of 2012 it is the world's largest French international school.

 History

 It was established in an apartment on Calle Santa Isabel in 1885, with 50 students.
 It previously occupied a campus on Calle Marqués de la Ensenada.

-In 1980 the Spanish journalist and writer Enrique Meneses wrote a letter to the editor to El País urging for the school to be saved after an announcement came stating that the school may close due to financial difficulties.
+In 1980 the Spanish journalist and writer Enrique Meneses wrote a letter to the editor to El País urging for the school to be saved after an announcement came stating that the school might close due to financial difficulties.

 The school celebrated its 125th anniversary in 2011.

 Operations

 As of 2009 there were 290 teachers and 100 other employees.
 The French government provides salaries for the teachers.

 As of 2009 base tuition was 800 euros per student along with course fees which ranged from 3,700 euros to 4,200 euros per student.